s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ```

 Next, we define make targets.
 The first two targets are pretty simple
- `all` target is the default one, and it is executed whenever you type `make` without any arguments. (`make` always uses the first target as default) This target just redirects all work to a different target `kernel7.img`.
+ `all` target is the default one, and it is executed whenever you type `make` without any arguments. (`make` always uses the first target as a default one) This target just redirects all work to a different target `kernel7.img`.
 `clean` target is responsible for deleting all compilation artifacts and compiled kernel image.

 ```